Support and Guidance

 All our students attend a weekly discussion lesson on current issues, culture and mental wellbeing.
 These activities help to put all your other subjects into context.
 The discussions also enable you to share ideas and opinions with a diverse group of Y12s studying a mix of subjects.
 For more info visit our page on Culture and Faith.

-Led by Mr Pritchard, there is an hour on the timetable (currently Wednesday Period 3, Week B) where we get speakers from education, industry and employers in to talk about their work to help students get a better understanding of the jobs market.
-Details of the program can be found on the "Enrichment" section of the website.
+Lead by Mrs Whiddett, there is an hour on the timetable (currently Wednesday Period 3, Week A) where we invite speakers from education, industry and employers in to school to talk about their work to help students get a better understanding of the jobs market.
+Details of the program can be found on the "Enrichment Activities" section of the website.

 Exams Info and Advice